JimDesu/basis-lang/spec.md

 - **No subsumption between fexpr-typed and ordinary command-typed values.** A `:<*>` is not a `:<>`; a `?<*>` is not a `?<>`; a `!<*>` is not a `!<>`.
 The two families are nominally distinct, with no implicit conversion in either direction.
 The buffer-backed-hierarchy subsumption rules of §5.5 do not apply across the boundary; the failure-mark subsumption of §4.2 does not cross the boundary either.
 The two families have a **family boundary** that subsumption does not cross.
 - **The standard mark-subsumption rule applies symmetrically within the fexpr family.** A `:<*>` is acceptable in a `?<*>`-typed slot (per $\texttt{:} \sqsubseteq \texttt{?}$); a `!<*>` is acceptable in a `?<*>`-typed slot (per $\texttt{!} \sqsubseteq \texttt{?}$).
 Mark subsumption operates within each family identically; what does not cross is the family-distinguishing `*` marker.
-- **The typechecker enforces the defining-frame ceiling structurally.** Fexpr-typed values are recognized syntactically (by the `<*>` marker) and forbidden from assignment to anything that could outlive their defining frame: object fields holding fexpr-typed values are restricted; productive parameters of fexpr type are forbidden; pointers to fexpr-typed slots are forbidden; bare-identifier copy of fexpr values is forbidden; capture of fexpr values by lambdas is forbidden.
+- **The typechecker enforces the defining-frame ceiling structurally.** Fexpr-typed values are recognized syntactically (by the `<*>` marker) and forbidden from assignment to anything that could outlive their defining frame: object fields holding fexpr-typed values are restricted; CREATE parameters of fexpr type are forbidden; pointers to fexpr-typed slots are forbidden; bare-identifier copy of fexpr values is forbidden; capture of fexpr values by lambdas is forbidden.
 The full enumeration of fexpr restrictions A–G is in §8.13; the type-side commitment recorded here is that the family-distinguishing type marker `<*>` is what makes the structural enforcement possible.
 The motivating concern for the nominal distinction is ceiling-tracking.
 Under the defining-frame ceiling rule, the typechecker must distinguish fexpr-typed values from ordinary command-typed values syntactically — otherwise a fexpr would be assignable to any `:<>` slot and would escape its defining-frame ceiling.
 The `<*>` marker provides the required syntactic distinction at parameter declarations, in any other type-position where a fexpr-typed slot must be specifically declared, and at the assignment positions that the structural restrictions test.

 The interaction of fexpr-typed parameters with class-method dispatch — including the `FexprFailure` standard message, the fexpr-relevance taint axis parallel to the READ contract, and the per-instance defaults-incompatibility — is in §9.20.
 Variants with fexpr candidates are admissible only under specific containment conditions; the rule is in §8.5's Restriction C and §8 generally.